 The State Library collects and preserves the oral history of Western Australia in its oral history collection.

-The State Library's oral history collection consists of some 14,000 hours of tape representing interviews with over 7,000 Western Australians.
+The State Library's oral history collection consists of some 15,000 hours of sound recordings representing interviews with over 7,000 Western Australians.
 It is the largest and most comprehensive collection of its kind in any Australian State Library and the major archival repository for oral histories in Western Australia.

 The collection consists primarily of audio tape-recorded, structured interviews in which interviewees talk about their lives or particular events and experiences in the past.
 There are stories of war, migration, personal and family relationships, mining, droving, prevailing social attitudes and farm life.
 Interviews in the collection span over 130 years of memories and many are with people born in the 19th Century - the earliest was born in 1863.

 The major strength of the collection is in interviews with Western Australians sharing their everyday lives and representing a wide range of employment groups, social backgrounds, ethnic communities, lifestyles and experiences.
 Areas of strength in the collection include writers, pastoralists and graziers, parliamentarians, nurses, business people and community leaders, as well as topics as diverse as fisheries and whaling, land settlement schemes, aviation, music and dance.
 Regional strengths are mainly in areas where local oral history groups are, or have been, active including Albany, Bunbury, Busselton, Collie, Subiaco, Harvey, Geraldton, City of Swan and Port Hedland.